MalinkyZubr/Engr-greenhouse-project/greenhouse-webapp/greenhouse_webapp/controller/plans.md

   * if changing provisioned html webpage doesnt work in the firmware, might just need to use UDP scan with some for of authentication -> ill just do this, I guess

 * also, at every startup the device should dhcp request the same ip address!!

+* THERE MUST BE SERVER LOGGING, LIKE CONNECTS AND DISCONNECTS